masao/pdf-checker/README.md

 PDF check utitility
 ===================

-This tool is able to check PDF properties/contents in a batch mode.
-It currently checks the following properties of PDF files:
+**Pdf-Checker** allows you to check the properties/contents of any PDF files in a batch mode.
+This currently checks the following properties of PDF files:

 * PDF version
 * Number of pages